Shaun Livingston: Los Angeles Clippers (2004–2008)

-In his first two NBA seasons, he played 91 games and averaged 6.3 points per game.
-In his third season, he averaged a career-high 9.3 points per game, being one of the few Clippers to improve from the 2005–06 season.
+In his first two NBA seasons, Livingston played 91 games and averaged 6.3 points per game.
+In his third season, Livingston averaged a career-high 9.3 points per game, being one of the few Clippers to improve from the 2005–06 season.

+Knee injury

 In a game against the Charlotte Bobcats on February 26, 2007, Livingston suffered a debilitating knee injury, dislocating his left kneecap after landing awkwardly following a missed layup, resulting in the left leg snapping laterally.
 Livingston injured almost every part of his knee, tearing the anterior cruciate ligament (ACL), the posterior cruciate ligament (PCL), and the lateral meniscus, badly spraining his medial collateral ligament (MCL), and dislocating his patella and his tibio-fibular joint.
 Livingston was told by a medical professional at the hospital that there was a chance that his leg would have to be amputated.
-He required months of rehabilitation to be able to walk again.
-Livingston was also riddled by injuries during the first three years of his professional career, and missed 101 of 246 regular season games.
+Livingston required months of rehabilitation to be able to walk again.
+He was also riddled by injuries during the first three years of his professional career and missed 101 of 246 regular season games.

 Miami Heat (2008–2009)

-Livingston's contract with the Clippers expired after the 2007–08 season, and the Clippers did not make Livingston a $5.8 million qualifying offer, making him an unrestricted free agent.
+Livingston's contract with the Clippers expired after the 2007–08 season, and the Clippers did not make him a $5.8 million qualifying offer, making him an unrestricted free agent.
 On June 16, 2008, doctors allowed Livingston to resume basketball activities; during the 2008 offseason, he tried to find a guaranteed contract to finalize his comeback.
-The Minnesota Timberwolves and Portland Trail Blazers were interested, but it was reported he eventually signed a two-year deal with the Miami Heat on October 3, 2008.
-In 4 games with the Heat, he averaged 2.3 points and 10.3 minutes.
+The Minnesota Timberwolves and Portland Trail Blazers were interested, but it was reported Livingston eventually signed a two-year deal with the Miami Heat on October 3, 2008.
+In four games with the Heat, he averaged 2.3 points and 10.3 minutes.